boxgrinder/boxgrinder.org/blog/2011-07-04-how-we-test-boxgrinder.md

 # Unit tests

 Our first line of defense are unit tests.
-Because BoxGrinder is written in Ruby we use lovely [RSpec](http://rspec.info/) library to write our *[specs](https://github.com/boxgrinder/boxgrinder-build/tree/master/spec)*.
-RSpec provides a nice looking and flexible DSL for writing unit test.
+Because BoxGrinder is written in Ruby we use the lovely [RSpec](http://rspec.info/) library to write our *[specs](https://github.com/boxgrinder/boxgrinder-build/tree/master/spec)*.
+RSpec provides a nice looking and flexible DSL for writing unit tests.

 Consider following code: